-- "pillow"/PIL package
+- pillow/PIL package

-- "OpenCv" module
+- OpenCv module

-- "aggdraw" module (which you can find here ; supports Python 2 only).
+- aggdraw module (which you can find at aggdraw repository)

 1.2.4 Matplotlib

 Ginga can render directly into a Matplotlib figure.
 Support is limited to the viewing widget itself.
 Any of the backends that Matplotlib supports is usable.
 Performance is not as good as to one of the "native" backends listed above, but oh, the overplot options!